open-goal/jak-project/doc/goal_doc.md

 ```
 Load a vector float register from `src-loc`.
 The `dst-reg` must be a vector float register.
 The `src-loc` can be a gpr containing a GOAL pointer or expression which gives a GOAL pointer.
 There is no type checking on the `src-loc` so be careful.
 The load uses `vmovaps`, so the source must be 16-byte aligned.

+TODO - WRONG, specify the offset explicitly with `:offset` now!

 If the source is in the form `base-reg + constant-offset`, like from a `(&-> my-object my-inline-vector-field)`, the constant offset will be folded into the load instruction like `vmovaps xmm1, [r15 + rax + 12]`.

 If the source is an immediate `(new 'static ...)` form that results in a statically allocated variable, it will use `RIP` relative addressing (32-bit immediate) form.
 This means that the code: